 Ferrari is primarily a publicly owned company, with Piero Ferrari and Exor N.V. rounding out the ownership.
-Ferrari is an Italian car company known for producing world-class supercars, and has somewhat humble origins, beginning as a racing team and blossoming over time into one of the world’s premier automakers.
+Ferrari is an Italian car company known for producing world-class supercars and hypercars, and has somewhat humble origins, beginning as a racing team and blossoming over time into one of the world’s premier automakers.

 Ferrari remained a private company until 1960, when the company went public under the name SEFAC S.p.A., or Società Esercizio Fabbriche Automobili e Corse.
 Not long after, Fiat took a stake in the company and increased investment dramatically.

-The primary owner of Ferrari is the investing public, while Piero Ferrari — Enzo’s second son — also holds a significant ownership stake, which Exor N.V. rounding out ownership of the company.
+The primary owner of Ferrari is the investing public, while Piero Ferrari — Enzo’s second son — also holds a significant ownership stake, with Exor N.V. rounding out ownership of the company.
 Exor N.V. is a company controlled by descendants of one of Fiat’s original founders, Giovanni Agnelli.

 Despite the changes in ownership over the years, where Ferraris are made remains the same: Maranello, Italy.
 Ferrari has never lost sight of what makes the brand distinct: expertly engineered, precision-crafted, world-class supercars.

 Owning a Ferrari is a special experience, as is the process of buying one.
 Want to learn more about the brand or purchase a Prancing Horse of your own?
-Contact Continental AutoSports to start the process.
-While we’re located near Chicago, we proudly serve buyers in St. Louis, Indianapolis, and throughout the United States.
+Contact Continental AutoSports Ferrari to start the process.
+While we’re located near Chicago, we proudly serve buyers in Indianapolis, Milwaukee, and throughout the United States.